How to turn off Avast antivirus for Windows and Mac in 2025

 These are the most important points you should remember:

-• You can turn off Avast temporarily using the system tray or settings menu
+• You can turn off Avast temporarily using the system tray or setup menu

 • Disabling specific shields is often safer than turning off all protections